ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 every possibility of earthly happiness.
 She saw, with the creative eye of fancy, the streets of that gay bathing-place covered with officers.
 She saw herself the object of attention, to tens and to scores of them at present unknown.
-She saw all the glories of the camp--its tents stretched forth in beauteous uniformity of lines, crowded with the young and the gay, and dazzling with scarlet; and, to complete the view, she saw herself seated beneath a tent, tenderly flirting with at least six
+She saw all the glories of the camp -- its tents stretched forth in beauteous uniformity of lines, crowded with the young and the gay, and dazzling with scarlet; and, to complete the view, she saw herself seated beneath a tent, tenderly flirting with at least six